stdevel/ansible-uyuni/molecule/README.md

 The test environment consists of two test scenarios:

-- `default` - default scenario with VM running openSUSE Leap 15.1
+- `default` - default scenario with VM running openSUSE Leap 15.2
-- `suma` - SUSE Manager 4.x scenario with VM running SUSE Linux Enterprise Server 15 SP1
+- `suma` - SUSE Manager 4.x scenario with VM running SUSE Linux Enterprise Server 15 SP1 or SP2

 ### SUSE hints

-In order to run tests against SUSE Linux Enterprise Server 15 SP1 / SUSE Manager 4.x you will either require a valid subscription or a trial license.
+In order to run tests against SUSE Manager 4.x you will either require a valid subscription or a trial license.
 You can request a [60-day trial on the SUSE website.](https://www.suse.com/products/suse-manager/download/) For this, you will need to create a [SUSE Customer Center](https://scc.suse.com) account - you will **not** be able to request an additional trial for the same release after the 60 days have expired.